By day you hike in some of the most wonderfully scenic mountains, close to glaciers, waterfalls and authentic Andean highland villages.

 M. Lucas, Lares Luxury Lodges Trek

-Guests will be picked up from 7am at their hotel in Cusco and driven to the village of Chinchero.
+You will be picked up at around 7am from Cusco hotel for the drive to the village of Chinchero.

 We stop for a brief visit of the Inca archaeological site and the 16th century colonial church, then continue with a short drive to the small community of Taucca (3,877m/12,717ft) where we start today’s hike.
 We have views of beautiful Lake Piuray and the full Urubamba and Vilcabamba mountain ranges are laid out before us, a truly spectacular sight.